-Motivated, well-rounded, and high-achieving undergraduates attending other universities and colleges who are considering transferring to Arizona State University should explore the many benefits of enrollment in Barrett, The Honors College.
-Joining Barrett expands the opportunities available in the ASU academic major and provides access to the customized honors education that seamlessly integrates into any degree program available at the four metropolitan Phoenix campuses of ASU.
-After earning their ASU degrees, Barrett graduates attend the best graduate schools and have great success finding jobs in their field.
+Students currently attending other universities and colleges who are considering transferring to Arizona State University should explore the many benefits of enrollment in Barrett, The Honors College.
+Joining Barrett expands the opportunities available in the ASU academic major and provides access to distinctive honors-only internship, research, and travel opportunities.

 Prospective honors college students should be mindful of deadlines and work to ensure that a complete application is on file by the appropriate date.

 Click each tab below to expand or collapse its contents.

 The Lower Division honors curriculum is designed for students with a minimum of three and a half academic years, seven fall/spring semesters, remaining at ASU and Barrett - not including summer sessions.

 Students in their first semester at another college or university who are looking to transfer to ASU for their second semester may submit a Barrett Lower Division application if they will then have the requisite three and a half academic years remaining to address the Barrett Lower Division requirements.

 Questions about Barrett Lower Division eligibility may be directed to email@example.com.

 The Upper Division honors curriculum is designed for students who have completed approximately half of their undergraduate degree program and are looking to enroll in Barrett during the start of what is traditionally considered their third (junior) year.
 The Upper Division option works particularly well for community college students coming to ASU with an earned Associate’s degree.